-As an agent, you have the following three options for getting rights to disconnect chats, all of which are controlled by your administrator.
+As an agent, you have the following three options for getting rights to disconnect chats, all of which your administrator controls.

-- You are the record owner, and your administrator enables this capability.
+- You're the record owner, and your administrator enables this capability.

-- You are the most recent user to connect the chat to the record, and your administratior enables this capability.
+- You're the most recent user to connect the chat to the record, and your administrator enables this capability.

 - Your administrator assigns the right to disconnect chats to you if you need the ability to disconnect chats from records.

 If your administrator hasn't assigned any of the above rights to you or your role, you won't be able to disconnect any chat that you or other users have connected to records.
 If you need the ability to disconnect chats from records, ask your administrator to assign the rights to you.